Factory Inventory Management: Common Issues and Their Practical Solutions

 Solutions:

-1. Track Supplier EOL Notices
+I. Track Supplier EOL Notices

 Monitoring supplier announcements for end-of-life (EOL) parts is the first step in managing obsolescence.
 Early awareness gives factories time to plan replacements, secure last-available stock, or transition to alternatives before supply runs out.

-2. Secure Alternate Sources
+II.
+Secure Alternate Sources

 Building resilience means going beyond a single supplier.
 By identifying alternate vendors and tapping into surplus markets, factories can source discontinued components and maintain continuity even when primary suppliers stop production.

-3. Leverage Asset Recovery Specialists
+III.
+Leverage Asset Recovery Specialists

 6. High Holding and Carrying Costs

-1. Vendor Managed Inventory
+I. Vendor Managed Inventory

-2. Proactive Removal of Surplus
+II.
+Proactive Removal of Surplus

-Another effective way to reduce carrying costs is through proactive removal of surplus stock.
+Another practical way to reduce carrying costs is through proactive removal of surplus stock.
 Instead of letting unused or obsolete materials sit idle, factories can recover value by redeploying and liquidating them through trusted surplus channels and through industrial value recovery specialists.

 7. Inventory Idle Time

-1. Centralized Inventory Visibility and Allocation
+I. Centralized Inventory Visibility and Allocation

 • Track available stock against active work orders.